 WHAT ARE COOKIES?

 A Cookie is a small text file which is sent to your computer or mobile device (referred to in this policy as a “device”) by the web server so that a website can remember some information about your browsing activity on the Website and Service.
-The Cookie will collect information relating to your use of our Website, information about your device such as the device’s IP address and browser type, demographic data and, if you arrived at our Website and Service via a link from third party site, the URL of the linking page.
+The Cookie will collect information relating to your use of our Website, information about your device such as the device’s IP address and browser type, demographic data and, if you arrived at our Website and Service via a link from a third party site, the URL of the linking page.

 In addition to Cookies, our Website and email marketing communications may use web beacons.
 A web beacon, also known as a tracking pixel, is a line of code which is used by a website or email marketing communications or, less frequently, a third party ad server to measure a user’s activity, such as interaction with an advertisement or purchase of a service or product, and to validate user engagement with advertisements for purposes of facilitating future advertising.
 A web beacon is often invisible because it is only 1 x 1 pixel in size with no color.
 A web beacon can also be known as a web bug, 1 by 1 GIF, invisible GIF and tracker GIF.